BeeGroup-cimne/ENMA/enma_code/installing.md

 12. Install the enma_project directories in the folder to run the project and set the following files:
     - envconfig.json: Set the info for the rabbitmq
     - celeryconfig.py: Set the info of the local celery database
-    - celery_supervisor.sh: Set the path of the enma_projects folder
-    set permissions to execute `celery_supervisor.sh`
+    - celery_supervisor.sh: Set the path of the enma_projects folder and hadoop streaming home set permissions to execute `celery_supervisor.sh`

     ```bash